KEINOS/go-joyokanjis/README.md

 `go-joyokanjis` is a simple Go library for Japanese writings that lint or determines whether a given kanji character is [jōyō-kanji](https://en.wikipedia.org/wiki/J%C5%8Dy%C5%8D_kanji) (常用漢字, regular-use Chinese characters in Japan) or not.

+Useful for uniforming the kanji characters in the writings.

 This library is based on Unicode and does not support other Japanese character encodings such as JIS/SJIS/EUC/etc.

 ## Usage